Tia-Seniya/tia-seniya.github.io/README.md

 I am a person who worked in electrical, electronics, and software for my career, in parallel with being a student of metaphysics, mysticism and history.

-Tech attracted me since in is a series of mysteries to the uninitiated, and once unraveled is useful.
-I've always liked ot build things and improve them.
-My parellel track attracted me in the same way, with the promise of unravelling the Secret of the Universe, and creating something unforgettable, and possibly wonderful.
+Technology attracted me since I viewed it is a series of mysteries, and once I unraveled it, I could do fun stuff with it.
+I've always liked building things and improving them.
+The subjects of my parellel DIY-learning track called to me in the same way, with the promise of unravelling Secrets of the Universe, and maybe being able one day to create something unforgettable, and possibly wonderful.

 ### Curriculum Vitae